Problem Validation

 • Who you are

-• Why you're talking to them
+• Why you are talking to them

 • Permission to record

-2. Their Context (10 min)
+2. Their context (10 min)

 • What does a typical day look like?